jxxcarlson/rational-markup/rationalMarkup.md

 In the discussion below, it is assumed for simplicity that leading white space is not significant.
 An alternative is to make indentation significant, where indentation by a multiple of a fixed number of spaces indicates the *level* of a block, as in Markdown.
 If a block of of level *n* is followed by blocks of level *n + 1*, then those blocks are children in the AST of the level *n* block.

-Decision to make: is leading space significant, as it is in Markdown, Haskell, and Python.
+Decision to make: is leading space significant, as it is in Markdown, Haskell, and Python?

 Blocks are either *plain* or *marked*.
 Marked blocks begin with the leading character |.
 Some examples: